margotkurfess/margotkurfess.github.io/_pages/about.md

 * spending as much time as possible in the mountains (hiking, skiing, camping) and playing ice hockey
 * starting book clubs with friends
-* and elevating underrepresented communities in tech such as my very own queer community and women
+* elevating underrepresented communities in tech

 I am always looking for opportunities to collaborate (esp. relating to that last point) so please feel free to reach out!